m-maka/CIS-422-Project1/README.md

 ## Build Process Summary

-The following section briefly describes the build process for the application.
+Please refer to the 'Installation_Instructions.txt' in the 'documents' folder

 ## Subdirectory Information